Ashok0/EnderalVREssentials-Nightly/README.md

 5. Install a terrain LOD mod through Mod Organizer 2 that corresponds with the lowest texture mod for terrain that you have installed.
 If using Septentrional Landscapes SE, the [Terrain LOD for Septentrional Landscapes](https://www.nexusmods.com/skyrimspecialedition/mods/39563) mod is recommended.
 	- Place this mod BELOW all other Skyrim SE texture mods in your mod load order in the left window pane.
 	- Only used for terrain noise texture.
 Remove ALL files except for the \textures\ folder.
 6. If using [Enhanced Vanilla Trees SE-Lush Trees](https://www.nexusmods.com/skyrimspecialedition/mods/11008?tab=files) (highly recommended), install all default options + Vanilla (i.e., None) + RAT + SFO Snow Pines.
 Keep the \DYNDOLOD\ folders as these are used by DynDOLOD 3.0.
 Disable any billboards that are included in tree mods (found in \data\textures\lodgen).
-Make sure the ESP plugin is enabled and remove "DA13PeryiteShrine" from the plugin's "Worldspace" data in xEdit.
+Make sure the ESP plugin is enabled and remove the plugin's "Worldspace" data in xEdit.
 7. Finalize your MO2 load order.
 8. Download [xLODGen](https://stepmodifications.org/forum/topic/13451-xlodgen-terrain-lod-beta-81-for-fnv-fo3-fo4-fo4vr-tes5-sse-tes5vr-enderal-enderalse/) and extract the contents to a new \xLODGen\ directory that is outside of special OS folders like 'Programs Files' or 'Program Files (x86)', Users, Documents, Desktop, Downloads and also not in SteamApps, game or any mod manager folders.
 9. Download [DynDOLOD 3.0](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files) and extract the contents to a new \DynDOLOD\ directory that is outside of special OS folders like 'Programs Files' or 'Program Files (x86)', Users, Documents, Desktop, Downloads and also not in SteamApps, game or any mod manager folders.